rajesh-lab/symile/README.md

 ![symile_m3](/img/symile_m3.png)

 In this section, we describe how to access Symile-M3, a new multilingual dataset comprising 33 million (audio, image, text) samples.
-We also provide the code used to create the dataset from scratch and to reproduce the Symile-M3 experiments from Section 5.2 of the paper (TODO link).
+We also provide the code to reproduce the Symile-M3 experiments from Section 5.2 of the paper (TODO link).
+See [here]() for details on how to create the Symile-M3 dataset from scratch.

 ### Dataset description